 Care from a nurse specialist 4 times per day

-Care provided 24 hours a day
+Care is provided 24 hours a day

 Symptoms treated with medication immediately